System of Evaluation

 The examination system is divided as follows:

-Theory Examination1.
-Internal Assessment: It includes 1st hourly test, Mid-term test, 2nd hourly test, surprise test, quiz, tutorials and assignments.
+1. Internal Assessment: It includes 1st hourly test, 2nd hourly test, surprise test, quiz, tutorials and assignments.

-2. External Assessment: At the end of semester, final examination will be conducted to evaluate student’s performance.
+2. External Assessment: At the end of semester, final examination is conducted to evaluate student’s performance.

 Evaluation of Internal Assessment